maple-shaft/leveldb-mcpe-java-api/README.md

  - LevelDB MCPE Native: is a thin C++ application that provides a direct interface to the Mojang LevelDB variant software and provides a JNI interface for Java apps.
  - MCAPI: is a generic Minecraft API that can be expanded upon for many different uses.
 It utilizes the Native project to communicate with the LevelDB database files.
-  - DAssembler: A prototype assembly language that is intended to compile into machine code for
+ - DAssembler: A prototype assembly language that is intended to compile into machine code for Redstone computers.
+This can be used in conjunction with MCAPI to identify and set bits within redstone memory cells within a Bedrock world, becoming a "linker" of sorts.

+### Under Development

+Quite a bit is not ready for general use however as interest grows I will continue to work on expanding what is available here.